ikiranis/devit/README.md

 docker build . -t devit:1.0
 ```

-- Go to your project folder and run any command you want after the:
+- Go to your project folder and run any command you want, after the:

 ```
 docker run --rm --init -t -v $(pwd):/www -w /www -p 8000:8000 devit:1.0